dankovac30/Performance-Diagnostic-Suite/testing_standards/README.md

 1.  **Anthropometric Input:** The user enters specific body measurements (foot, shin, thigh, trunk, arm lengths).

 2.  **Inverse Kinematics Solver:** The core class `IMTP_Calculations` uses a nested binary search algorithm to simulate thousands of potential body positions within the specific geometry of the ISO rack.
+A sketch of the setup is included in the screenshots folder.

 3.  **Optimization Logic:** The algorithm searches for a rack height that satisfies multiple constraints:
     * **Knee Angle:** Targets ~135°.